History of rent control in England and Wales: Council tax 1993

-The Local Government Finance (Housing) (Consequential Amendments) Order 1993 introduced an amendment to Section 70 Rent Act 1977 so that the registered rent should take into account any sums payable by the tenant to the landlord in respect of council tax.
-Certain definitions were introduced by the Council Tax (Liability for Owners) Regulations 1992 and subsequently amended by statutory instrument.
+The Local Government Finance (Housing) (Consequential Amendments) Order 1993 (SI 1993/1120) introduced an amendment to section 70 of the Rent Act 1977 so that the registered rent should take into account any sums payable by the tenant to the landlord in respect of council tax.
+Certain definitions were introduced by the Council Tax (Liability for Owners) Regulations 1992 (SI 1992/551) and subsequently amended by statutory instrument.

 Ers Mehefin 10fed 1993 mae Ysgrifennydd Gwladol Cymru, wrth ymarfer pwerau o dan Ddeddf Rhentu 1997 a estynnwyd gan Ddeddf Iaith 1967 drwy Offeryn Stadudol 1993/1511, wedi gwneud rheoliadau sydd yn rhagnodi fersiynau Cymraeg o’r ffurflenni y gellir eu defnyddio yn lle fersiynau Saesneg trwy Deddf Rhentu ac yn y blaen.
 (Ffurflenni Cymraeg a Manylion) Rheoliadau 1993.

-On 10 June 1993, the Secretary of State for Wales in exercise of powers under the Rent Act 1977 extended by the Welsh Language Act 1967, by statutory instrument 1993/1511, made regulations that prescribed Welsh versions of the forms, which may be used in place of the English versions by the Rent Act 1977 etc.) (Welsh Forms and Particulars) Regulations 1993.
+On 10 June 1993, the Secretary of State for Wales in exercise of powers under the Rent Act 1977 extended by the Welsh Language Act 1967, by the Rent Act 1977 (Forms etc.) (Welsh Forms and Particulars) Regulations 1993 (SI 1993/1511), made regulations that prescribed Welsh versions of the forms, which may be used in place of the English versions.